GoogleCloudPlatform/cloud-sql-proxy/README.md

 * `$VERSION-bullseye` - uses [`debian:bullseye`](https://hub.docker.com/_/debian)
   as a base image (only supported from v1.17 up)
 * `$VERSION-bookworm` - uses [`debian:bookworm`](https://hub.docker.com/_/debian)
-  as a base image (only supported from v1.35.5 and up)
+  as a base image (only supported from v1.36 up)

 We recommend using the latest version of the proxy and updating the version regularly.
 However, we also recommend pinning to a specific tag and avoid the